-Dr Ellis, Senior Lecturer, is Academic Lead and Personal Tutor for the MSc in Primary Care Ophthalmology and the ChM (Master of Surgery) in Clinical Ophthalmology, two online distance learning postgraduate degree programmes developed in partnership between The University of Edinburgh, the Royal College of Surgeons of Edinburgh and NHS Education for Scotland.
+Dr Ellis, Senior Lecturer, is Deputy Programme Director and Personal Tutor for the MSc in Primary Care Ophthalmology and the ChM (Master of Surgery) in Clinical Ophthalmology, two online distance learning postgraduate degree programmes developed in partnership between The University of Edinburgh, the Royal College of Surgeons of Edinburgh and NHS Education for Scotland.
 Applications for both programmes are open for September entry.
 Scholarships are available.

 Heather holds a doctorate (PhD) and MA(Hons) in psychology from the University of Aberdeen and formerly taught psychology undergraduates at the Universities of Aberdeen and Edinburgh.
 For her PhD, she designed and conducted novel experimental research into memory for faces and the reliability of eyewitness identification evidence.